Shubham-Chandurkar/Star-Pattern-Java/README.md

 # Star-Pattern-Java

+Please check the output_sample file to see the pattern output.

 Simple Core java code which prints 5 different types of star patterns.

 Problem 1: Write a function to draw a reverse isosceles triangle.